RanaAlaaTahon/euro-dine-insights/README.md

 | **5.
 Dashboard Development**           | • Design a wireframe for an interactive dashboard<br>• Develop the dashboard in **Tableau**<br>• Display key metrics and visualizations aligned with research hypotheses                                                                                                    |
 | **6.
 Key Insights & Conclusion**       | • Summarize main findings and observed patterns<br>• Highlight cultural and regional dining preferences<br>• Provide recommendations for improving restaurant strategies and market insights                                                                                |

-## The Rationale to Map the Business Requirements to the Data Visualizations
+## 7. <a name='TheRationaletoMaptheBusinessRequirementstotheDataVisualizations'></a>The Rationale to Map the Business Requirements to the Data Visualizations

 | **Business Requirement**                     | **Rationale**                                                                                                                                                                     | **Data Visualization(s)**                                                                                     |
 | -------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |